ibm-cloud-docs/vpc/block_storage_is_create.md

 {: screen}

-### Creating an instance template and add user tags to volumes from the CLI
+### Creating an instance template and adding user tags to volumes from the CLI
 {: #create-instance-template-vol-cli}
 {: cli}